darrylb123/piflow/README.md

 $ build
 ```

-The resulting program is called flow.
+The resulting program is called piflow.
 flow requires the following argumants:
  -t Timeout in seconds (The program will exit when this timeout is exceeded)
  -p Pulses per litre ( Calibration constant for the particular flowmeter )